 Laura is a prolific writer and author of The CARLA Concept: How to Raise an Issue, Prove Your Point and Communicate with Confidence and Clarity (Pinehurst Press, 2005) as well as creator of the CARLA Concept™ Communication Model.
 Laura will release a number of books in 2016, including Clear Cut Confidence: How to Prove Your Point in Five Simple Steps, Taming Godzilla and Other Difficult People and Wildfires of Change: How to Rebound and Rise From the Ashes.
 Laura’s work has been featured on television, radio, online journals, newspapers and trade magazines.
 She has been a commencement speaker and guest lecturer at colleges and universities.

 Earlier in her career, Laura served on the Communication Staff for the Mayor and City of Colorado Springs.
 At Current, Inc. she was a Sales and Customer Service Team Manager who supervised an operations team of 100+ employees.
 She also led an upsell and cross-sell initiative at that 400-person call center which achieved almost $1M in revenue in 18 months.
 At the Rochester Institute of Technology and National Technical Institute for the Deaf (RIT/NTID), Laura was a Senior Human Resources and Employee Benefits Specialist who supported over 2500 faculty and staff, including the deaf and hearing-impaired.

 Laura served her country as a decorated Non-commissioned Officer in the United States Air Force, with seven years active duty as a Paralegal.
 She was also a volunteer member of the Base Honor Guard Team, providing military honors for Active Duty, Reserve and National Guard service members and families.
 During her enlistment, she attended the Non-commissioned Officers Leadership School and earned a USAF Commendation Medal, Marksmanship Medal and an Honorable Discharge.

-Laura has volunteered for the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
+Her volunteer service includes the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
 She also served on the boards of the National Speakers Association Colorado Chapter, Pikes Peak Partnership and Pikes Peak Council of the Boy Scouts of America.
-She is Past-president of the Colorado Springs Society for Human Resources Management and a 2010 graduate of the Leadership Program of the Rockies.
-Laura is presently serving a second three-year, public-at-large volunteer role on the Bureau of Land Management’s Resource Advisory Council (RAC) for the Colorado Frontrange.